 Legume hays for horses – alfalfa and clover.

 - Alfalfa, and clover hay for that matter, are both legumes.
 As are peanuts, and all are members of the pea family.
-For horses, alfalfa and clover are the two legume hays that are most commonly fed.
+For horses, alfalfa and clover are the two legume hays most commonly fed.
 Alfalfa is quite delicious, and horses will readily eat it.
 Alfalfa is also affordable in most areas.

 - Hard keepers need extra calories, and alfalfa provides them.
-This is great, especially in winter as your horse is burning more forage in his gut to stay warm.
+This is great, especially in winter, as your horse is burning more forage in his gut to stay warm.